DrJLabs/chatgpt-todo/docs/better-auth-integration-plan.md

    - Add an auth panel showing current user, sign-in methods, and sign-out.
    - Prompt unauthenticated users to sign in before showing or mutating tasks.
 4. **Fetch updates**
-   - Switch REST calls to `fetch('/tasks', { credentials: 'include' })` via relative URLs; rely on the same Express origin to avoid extra preflights.
+   - Switch REST calls to an API helper that prefixes `VITE_TODO_API_BASE_URL` and sets `credentials: 'include'` so Better Auth cookies accompany every request.
    - After tile loads, `useEffect` should gate `fetchTasks` on `session?.user`.
 5. **ChatGPT widget considerations**
    - Confirm the widget can open Better Auth flows (may require rendering sign-in inside `<iframe>` or open a new window).
 Document fallback (manual sign-in via shared browser tab).